The Endpoints page allows administrators to view and manage endpoints that are running the Elastic Defend integration.

 - Version: The Elastic Stack version currently running.

-- Last active: A date and timestamp of the last time the agent was active.
+- Last active: A date and timestamp of the last time the Elastic Agent was active.

 Actions: Select the context menu (…) to do the following: